Isle of Man: Domestic Corporate Taxion

 Scope of Corporation Tax

-Income tax is levied under the Income Tax Acts 1970 to 2008.
+Corporation tax is levied under the Income Tax Acts 1970 to 2008, as amended.
 Resident companies (referred to as 'associations' in Manx law) pay income tax on their worldwide income.
 Resident companies are those controlled and managed in the Isle of Man.
-Non-resident companies are liable for income tax on income derived from the Isle of Man.
+Non-resident companies are liable for income tax on income derived from the island.
 Branches of foreign companies are treated for tax purposes as if they were Manx companies, once registered, depending on whether they are resident or non-resident.

-See Offshore Tax Regimes for details of the duty and taxes payable by non-resident and exempt companies, and International Companies.
+See Offshore Tax Regimes for details of the duty and taxes payable by non-resident, exempt, and international companies.